 A Book List for Contemporary Paganism

-These are a series of book lists, by topic.
-Overall, when there is a great deal of overlap, the book is listed in more than one location.
 This list is a work in progress, particularly in terms of links, which connect to Amazon, though some books may be available in the public domain for free.
-It is geared towards forming a widely-read awareness of the diversity of Pagan paths.
-Also, the categorization/best use of the books is purely my opinion.
+It is geared towards forming a widely-read awareness of the diversity of Pagan paths…and there are plenty of good books that I haven’t added yet!
+Also, the categorization/best use of the books is purely my opinion…

 Introductory Books: